bcaine/maddux/docs/source/tutorial.rst

 Inverse Kinematics and Animations
 ---------------------------------

 Given the above environment, lets say we want to have the arm find a joint configuration that has the end effector of the arm touch the ball.

-We can use our iterative inverse kinematics solver built into the Arm class given the ball location.
+Given the ball location, we can use our iterative inverse kinematics solver built into the Arm class to find a possible joint configuration.

 .. code-block:: python

   arm.ikine(ball.position)

-Which will automatically save each step in its path into a variable on the arm called **qs**.
+Our inverse kinematic solver automatically caches each set of configurations that make up its path into a variable on the arm.
 With this path saved, we can then animate this process by calling animate for a specified duration.

 .. code-block:: python

   env.animate(3.0)

-Which animates the environment for three seconds.

 Saving paths and creating videos
 --------------------------------

 In the above example of inverse kinematics, ikine saved the path it generated into a variable on the arm.
-After calling some function that modifies the joint configurations (update_angles, update_link_angle, ikine) and having it cache its changes.
-We can save that path for animations later, or to recreate the animation and save that as a MP4.
-To do so, we simply call save_path on the arm.
+After calling some function that modifies the joint configurations (update_angles, update_link_angle, ikine) and having it cache its changes, we can write that path to a file.

 .. code-block:: python

   arm.save_path('filename_to_save_to')

-Assuming our environment is defined in maddux.predefined_environments.py, we can run our animate_path cli to either rerun this, or generate an MP4.
+With the series of joint configurations saved to a file, we can later use this to re-run the animation, or to save the animation as a MP4 video.
+To do so, we simply call save_path on the arm.
+We are assuming here that our environment is defined in maddux.predefined_environments.py.

 To simply rerun the animation, we can run